 Amplifying the voice of general practice in BNSSG

 We are One Care, the GP federation that represents and supports practices in Bristol, North Somerset and South Gloucestershire (BNSSG).
-Established in 2014, we have over 70 member practices across the area who provide healthcare for around 1 million patients.
+Established in 2014, we have 76 member practices across the area who provide healthcare for over 1 million patients.

 We support our practices with many different aspects of running their businesses.
 This includes areas like finance, business intelligence and IT.
 We also support practices to work at scale, holding contracts on their behalf as required and offering relevant expertise.

-We work closely with our practices to amplify their voices in discussions and decisions about the delivery of healthcare in our area, through our newly established GP Collaborative Board (GPCB).
+We work closely with our practices to amplify their voices in discussions and decisions about the delivery of healthcare in our area, through our GP Collaborative Board (GPCB).

 Finally, we use our general practice expertise to work with partners from outside our sector or local area.
 Any funding we generate from this work goes back into the services we provide for our member practices.